-A main problem with bad breath is that the only person not to notice it is the person affected.
-(You get used to your own smell and do not tend to notice your own bad breath.)
-Often, the only way to know about it is if a person comments on it.
-However, most people are too polite to comment on another person’s bad breath.
+A main problem is that the only person not to notice it is the person affected.
+Often, the only way to know about it is if the other person comments on it.
+However, most people are too polite to comment on another person’s problem.
 You may have to rely on a family member or a close friend to be honest and tell you if you have bad breath.

-Most cases of bad breath come from problems within the mouth such as poor oral hygiene or gum disease.
+Most cases come from problems within the mouth such as poor oral hygiene or gum disease.

 Most people have some degree of bad breath after a nights sleep.
 This is normal and occurs because the mouth tends to get dry and stagnate overnight.
 This usually clears when the flow of saliva increases soon after starting to eat breakfast.

 Chemicals in foods can get into the bloodstream, and then be breathed out from the lungs.
 Most people are familiar with the smell of garlic, spicy foods and alcoholic drinks on the breath of people who have recently eaten or drunk these.
 This type is temporary and easily cured by not eating the food.

 Most non-smokers can tell if a person is a smoker by their breath which ‘smells like an ashtray’.
 Stopping smoking is the only cure for this type.

 Causes a ‘sickly sweet smell’ on the breath.
 This is due to chemicals called ketones being made by the breakdown of fat.